Last Updated: Jan 30, 2018

 Think about the best wedding toast you’ve ever heard.
-Chances are there was nothing especially earthshattering about the toast itself, but the warm emotions that it stirred have had a long-lasting impact.
-This clearly illustrates the purpose of a wedding toast: to be simple, charming, and sentimental, all in honor of the lovely couple that’s about to ride off into the sunset together.
+Chances are there was nothing especially extraordinary about the toast itself, but the warm emotions that it stirred have had a long-lasting impact.
+This clearly illustrates the purpose of a wedding toast: to be simple, charming, and sentimental, all in honor of the lovely couple that’s about to spend the rest of their lives together.

 So why do wedding reception toasts have such a nerve-wracking reputation?
 If you’ve been invited to give a toast, put your mind at ease—the couple is surely excited to hear what you have to say about them.
-And if that makes you feel even more pressured, don’t fret; we’ll lay out everything you need to know to ensure your toast is free of faux pas and full of warm fuzzies.
+And if that makes you feel even more pressured, don’t fret.
+We’ll lay out everything you need to know to ensure your toast is free of faux pas and full of nostalgia.